-- 1 Never use oil or grease on the wheel bolts or wheel nuts.
-The oil or grease can cause the wheel nuts to loosen, causing a serious accident. - Remove any oil or grease on the wheel bolts or wheel nuts. - 1 Have the wheel nuts tightened with a torque wrench to 76 ft-lbf (103 N·m, 10.5 kgf·m) as soon as possible after changing wheels.
+1 Never use oil or grease on the wheel bolts or wheel nuts.

+Oil and grease may cause the wheel nuts to be excessively tightened, leading to bolt or disc wheel damage.
+In addition, the oil or grease can cause the wheel nuts to loosen and the wheel may fall off, causing a serious accident.
+Remove any oil or grease from the wheel bolts or wheel nuts.

+Have the wheel nuts tightened with a torque wrench to 76 ft-lbf (103 N·m, 10.5 kgf·m) as soon as possible after changing wheels.
 Failure to follow these precautions could cause the nuts to loosen and the wheel may fall off, which could lead to an accident causing death or serious injury.